rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 Note that, in order for the type inference to support argument-position `impl Trait`, which may be polymorphic (just like a generic parameter), the inference used here is actually a more expressive form of type inference similar to ML-style let polymorphism.
 Here, the inference of function types may result in additional generic parameters, specifically relating to the occurrences of argument-position `impl Trait`.

-RFC 2071 proposed a new construct for declaring types acting like `impl Trait`, but whose actual type was not hidden (i.e. a method to expose the `__foo_return` above), in order to use such types in positions other than function arguments and return-types (for example, at the module level).
+RFC 2071 proposed a new construct for declaring types acting like `impl Trait`, but whose actual type was not hidden (i.e. a method to expose the `__foo_return` above), to use such types in positions other than function arguments and return-types (for example, at the module level).

 If the semantics of `impl Trait` are justified from the perspective of existentially-quantified types, this new construct is a sensible solution as re-using `impl Trait` for this purpose introduces additional inconsistency with the existential quantifier scopes.
 (See [here](https://varkor.github.io/blog/2018/07/03/existential-types-in-rust.html) for more details on this point.)